darrencauthon/Getting-To-The-Point-With-Sinatra/beginning/01_slides.md

 * I want to share Sinatra

 !SLIDE bullets incremental
-# What I Want To Use #

-* I love the Sinatra approach
-* It changed my outlook on web development
-* Sinatra turned me into a Rubyist

-!SLIDE bullets incremental
 # When You Leave Here You Will... #

 * Have seen Sinatra applications run